 Kirk was born and raised on the south side of Chicago and spent most of her childhood jumping from neighborhood to neighborhood with her family.
 She enjoyed exploring new communities and cultures with each move, providing great satisfaction for her fascination with the colorful differences we all posses.

 Working class communities continue to be her key ingredient of inspiration.
 Frequently exploring new destinations, her art is a continual study, sharing her experiences in the shifting landscapes of our neighborhoods.
 Part autobiographical, and part fairytale, her vibrant color palette reveals profound stories laced with optimism.

-Kirk has exhibited throughout the US with galleries and museums, received commissions from private collectors and commercial clients including Don Julio, Guinness, Red Bull, Tasty Trade, Toyota, Choose Chicago for SXSW, and has recently begun to grow her portfolio in the public art.
+Kirk has exhibited throughout the US with galleries and museums, received commissions from private collectors and commercial clients including Major League Soccer, Comcast, Don Julio, Guinness, Red Bull, Tasty Trade, Toyota, Choose Chicago for SXSW, and has recently begun to grow her portfolio in the public art.

 In addition to her fine art career, Kirk makes custom artwork for several non-profit organizations in Chicago and New York in order to spur engagement between the organizations and the communities they serve.
 She has successfully built relationships with institutions and companies to curate projects that provide recognition to underrepresented communities and opportunities to artists.

 Kirk earned a B.F.A. in Interior Design and a B.A. in Marketing from Columbia College in Chicago.
 She lives and works in Chicago, with a second studio in Brooklyn.